Datawheel/canon/packages/cms/README.md

 module.exports = {
   ...,
   db: [{
-    connection: process.env.CANON_DB_CONNECTION_STRING,
+    host: process.env.CANON_DB_HOST,
+    name: process.env.CANON_DB_NAME,
+    user: process.env.CANON_DB_USER,
+    pass: process.env.CANON_DB_PW,
     tables: [
       require("@datawheel/canon-core/models"),
-      require("@datawheel/canon-cms/models")
+      require("@datawheel/canon-cms/models"),
     ]
   }]
   ...,
 };
 ```

-You can then set the connection parameters in the environment variables, using the keys you set in the code.
+This tells the app what database schema/tables are needed for your application and where to find the database that will hold them.
+If you have not already, you will need to create a database (and ideally a new role to manage it) using postgresql.
+Once you have configured this, you can then define the connection parameters in the environment variables, using the keys you set in the code (e.g. `CANON_DB_XXXX`).
 Check the documentation for canon-core's DB configuration for more info on how the setup works.

-Please note Canon CMS currently only supports Postgres.
+Please note Canon CMS currently only supports Postgres databases.

 #### 3) Configure `canon` vars